DJI Mavic 3 Update โ This One New Feature Changes EVERYTHING!

 Wrapping up the main changes of this firmware update for the Mavic 3, there are specific updates for the Mavic 3 Pro with the 3x and 7x cameras.
 The Mavic 3 Pro now supports 10-bit D-log M and HLG using the 7x camera, ensuring consistent colors across all cameras.
 The 3x medium telecamera now offers night shots, master shots, quick shots, and spherical panoramas.
 This update is truly a game-changer for the Mavic 3, especially with the Vision Assist feature.

 Thank you for watching.
-Please share your thoughts on this update in the comments below, and as always, I'll catch up with you later.
+Please share your thoughts on this update in the comments below, and as always, Iโll catch up with you later.
 Peace.

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

-FTC: DroneXL.co uses affiliate links that generate income.* We do not sell, share, rent out, or spam your email, ever.
-Our email goes out on weekdays around 5:30 p.m.
+FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
+We do not sell, share, rent out, or spam your email.